Introduction / History

 Overall, the Jats have a very good self image.
 "Men may come and men may go, but I go on forever," is a well known Jat proverb.
 They are brave, hardworking people who possess both the desire and ability to rule.
 It has been said that no Jat wants to be ruled.
 Rather, he desires to have power over a group, if not over an area.

 Known for their military prowess, many Jats were recruited into the British-India army during World War I. Before that, they served as fighters in the Persian army.
-In times past, a Jat who did not have a horse was looked down upon by his peers.
 Today, the Jats are well read, and some occupy high positions in academic and technical arenas.

 In India and Pakistan, the Jats are usually either farmers or nomadic herdsmen.
-Sometimes they are even forced to do both.
-Different tribes of nomads breed different types of animals.
+Different tribes of nomads raise different types of animals.
 Because they value thriftiness and diligence, the Jats are often regarded as miserly.
 The settled Jat farmers grow cereals such as wheat, maize, and millet.
 They also raise sugarcane as a cash crop.
 Fruits, vegetables, and rice are grown in certain areas.
-Only the men work in the fields, while the women are responsible for maintaining the household.
 The basic diet of peasant Jats consists of unleavened bread and curry, seasonal vegetables, ghee (a type of butter), and milk.

 What are their beliefs?

 Most Jats are either Muslims, Hindus, or Sikhs.
-(Sikhism is a monotheistic religion that combines elements of Hinduism and Islam.)
 The Jats living in Pakistan, Russia, and Ukraine are primarily Muslim; while the great majority of the Jats in India are Hindu.